Welcome to The National Congenital Heart Disease Audit Website.

-The data on this website has been updated with unvalidated data for the 2013-2014 period.
+The data on this website has been updated with validated data for the 2013-2014 period.
 1 year follow up information is not yet available for this period.
+Unvalidated data for 2014-2015 should be available and published on this website by August 2015.

-Today, the NCHDA audit publishes findings from the audit period April 1st 2010 to March 31st 2013.
-The analysis is based on 22,979 congenital heart disease surgery and interventional procedures submitted by 34 centres, including 14 specialist centres.
+Today, the NCHDA audit publishes findings from the audit period April 1st 2011 to March 31st 2014.
+The analysis is based on 22,719 congenital heart disease surgery and interventional procedures submitted by 34 centres, including all 14 specialist children centres.

-· In 2012/13, over 40% of infants who required a procedure to treat a congenital heart malformation were diagnosed through antenatal screening, compared to less than a quarter of cases in 2003/4.
-This shows that antenatal diagnosis of congenital heart disease has improved over the past 7 years.
+· Antenatal diagnosis of congenital heart disease has gradually improved over the past 8 years.
+In 2013/14, approaching 45% of infants who required a procedure to treat a congenital heart malformation in the first year of life were diagnosed through antenatal screening, compared to less than a quarter of cases in 2003/4.

 The Health and Social Care Information Centre and Office for National Statistics acknowledge that the statutory process for the registration of death across England and Wales does not in all cases guarantee completeness at any specified date.
 In the case of a death referred to the coroner, in most cases, it cannot be registered until the coroner's enquiries have been completed and a death certificate issued and provided to the Registrar of Births and Deaths.
 For research studies looking at cause of death this may mean a delay in the reporting process of these deaths, which could affect some analysis.
 While every effort is made to discuss this issue with customers at the time of their request both the HSCIC and ONS wish to make this clear to all users of death registration data provided through the two organisations.
 Please see the ONS website for further details.